artialex/artialex.github.io/public/notes/Management.md

 \end{array}
 $$

-In this case the *process* never changes, even if there are new tools on a market
+Anomaly: *No Input*.

-### Anomaly: No Input
+In this case the *output* is not based on someone's needs.
+This happens when the team is deaf to *environment*

 $$
 \def\arraystretch{1.5}\begin{array}{cc}